Bilal2453/luvi-wiki/output/markdown/miniz.md

 **Parameters:**
 - `data`: `string` — The input buffer to inflate.
 - `flags`: `integer` or `nil` — miniz decompression flags.(default: `0`)
-	- `integer` — TINFL_FLAG_PARSE_ZLIB_HEADER - If set, the input has a valid zlib header and ends with an adler32 checksum (it's a valid zlib stream).
+	- `1` — TINFL_FLAG_PARSE_ZLIB_HEADER - If set, the input has a valid zlib header and ends with an adler32 checksum (it's a valid zlib stream).
 Otherwise, the input is a raw deflate stream.
-	- `integer` — TINFL_FLAG_HAS_MORE_INPUT - If set, there are more input bytes available beyond the end of the supplied input buffer.
+	- `2` — TINFL_FLAG_HAS_MORE_INPUT - If set, there are more input bytes available beyond the end of the supplied input buffer.
 If clear, the input buffer contains all remaining input.
-	- `integer` — TINFL_FLAG_USING_NON_WRAPPING_OUTPUT_BUF - If set, the output buffer is large enough to hold the entire decompressed stream.
+	- `4` — TINFL_FLAG_USING_NON_WRAPPING_OUTPUT_BUF - If set, the output buffer is large enough to hold the entire decompressed stream.
 If clear, the output buffer is at least the size of the dictionary (typically 32KB).
-	- `integer` — TINFL_FLAG_COMPUTE_ADLER32 - Force adler-32 checksum computation of the decompressed bytes.
+	- `8` — TINFL_FLAG_COMPUTE_ADLER32 - Force adler-32 checksum computation of the decompressed bytes.

 Inflates (decompresses) the input string into memory.
 This operates on raw deflated data and not on a zlib format / ZIP archives, for that use `miniz.uncompress` / `miniz.new_reader` respectively.